worksome/graphql-standards/rfcs/20220620-non_nullable_lists_input_types-fields.md

 > where there and why this solution over them?

 When creating a list, it can be nullable if it is not an output type.
-Output type is defined as per graphql spec http://spec.graphql.org/draft/#sec-Input-and-Output-Types.
+Output type is defined as per GraphQL spec https://spec.graphql.org/draft/#sec-Input-and-Output-Types.

 Essentially this means that all lists which are on an `input` object are allowed to be null, however not enforced to be null.
 The following is now valid.